crcn/paperclip.js/docs/README.md

 ## Command Line Usage

-Paperclip comes with a command line utility for compiling templates to JavaScript.
-Simply install paperclip via NPM in your project, then run:
+Paperclip templates can also be compiled straight to javascript.
+This is a great utility if you want to pre-compile your templates for the browser, or want to use Paperclip in a module system such as [requirejs](http://requirejs.org/), or [browserify](http://browserify.org/).
+In your project directory, simply run:

 ```
-cat ./template.pc | ./node_modules/.bin/paperclip > ./template.js
+cat ./template.pc | ./node_modules/.bin/paperclip > ./template.pc.js
 ```

+to compile templates into JavaScript.

 ## Advanced API

+Below are some advanced docs you can use to really get the most out of paperclip

 #### paperclip.components